Need Hep C Treatment Coverage? Here’s Help!

 Freeing Yourself from HCV for Good

 With a cure in hand, worldwide elimination of HCV is possible.
-But as of 2018, only 12 countries in the world were on track to eliminate HCV, according to the World Health Organization.
+But according to the most recent data, only 12 countries in the world were on track to eliminate HCV, according to the World Health Organization.
 With sporadic testing and low treatment, the United States is not among them.
 Instead, ongoing battles over insurance coverage and drug cost mean only about one in five people living with HCV in the U.S. has been treated.
 If you are living with HCV, find a doctor who will fight for your health, and don’t give up.
 A cure is out there.

 Hep C Treatment Approved: Centers for Disease Control and Prevention.
 (2020).
 “Hepatitis C: Questions and Answers for Health Professionals.” cdc.gov/hepatitis/hcv/hcvfaq.htm#a3

 HCV and One in 7 Cured: Journal of General Internal Medicine.
 (2019).
 “The HCV Treatment Cascade: Race Is a Factor to Consider.”